• Skip to primary navigation

 1. Preheat the oven to 175 degrees.
 Line a baking tray (mine was 30 x 40 cm) with some baking parchment or grease it with some butter.

 2. Make the sponge cake base first: Combine the baking powder (affiliate link) and flour in a medium bowl and set aside.
 Using a hand or stand mixer, combine the sugar, eggs and cream until they start to foam.
 Sieve in the flour and baking powder (affiliate link) and mix to a smooth cake batter.
-Spread the cake butter into the prepared cake tin.
+Spread the cake batter into the prepared cake tin.
 Bake for 10 minutes.

 Blitzkuchen Recipes Steps: 1 mix the cream and eggs and sugar, 2 sieve in the flour, 3 spread on a baking tray